The Ultimate Kick Start Guide To Launching A Social Media Advocacy Program

-When you consider the statistics related to employee advocacy, the question of investment changes from ‘why’ to ‘why not’.
 Employees who practice advocacy are better engaged, more productive and more likely to recommend their business for products and employment.
 In addition, a good advocacy culture will impact sales, customer retention and brand exposure.

 Authentic Marketing is about putting your employees in front of your logo and enabling them to become the authentic voice of your brand.

 The voice of the employee is powerful and credible.
 Employee-shared content is viewed as three times more authentic and typically sees a click-through rate that is twice as high as when the corporate mouthpiece shares the same information.
-[Source: LinkedIn].
+(Source: LinkedIn).

 But it’s important for brands to recognise that employees aren’t there simply to broadcast their content.
 Advocacy isn’t about volume of content or interactions; it’s about quality.
 It’s a case of connecting the dots across your business and putting people online in the context of their roles – and in a way that suits them personally.
 The consumer is too savvy for any other approach and sycophantic posting and sharing of the ‘corporate line’ will soon be called out.